Grand Theft Auto VI | GTA Wiki | Fandom

 How this compares to GTA V's NPC behaviour

 The gap, if accurate, is significant.
 GTA V launched in 2013.
-Twelve-plus years of hardware and AI development separating the two games makes these kinds of improvements plausible, even if the specific details remain unconfirmed.
+Twelve-plus years of hardware and AI development separating the two games makes these kinds of improvements plausible, even if the specific details remain unverified.

 What most players miss about NPC systems